-The interventions that we currently offer are:
+The interventions that we currently offer all year are:

+- Nessy an online reading / spelling programme that teaches and practises phonics - Regular focused reading practice 1:1 with an adult - Dynamo maths an online maths fluency package, which analyses children's mathematical difficulties and sets activities for them.

+We also offer other interventions various points throughout the year.
+The following is a typical list:

-- 1. Nessy an online reading / spelling programme that teaches and practises phonics - 2.
-Regular focused reading practice 1:1 with an adult - 3.
-Pre-teach vocabulary children learn essential vocabulary ahead of their peers - 4.
-The Zones of Regulation teaches an understanding of emotions and how to manage them - 5.
-Social skills explicit teaching of social rules and strategies to help in dealing with other people
+- The Zones of Regulation teaches an understanding of emotions and how to manage them - Social skills explicit teaching of social rules and strategies to help in dealing with other people - Pre-teach vocabulary children learn essential vocabulary ahead of their peers - Language Link a speech, language and communication intervention.

-This year, we are introducing a new intervention package called Dynamo maths, which analyses children's mathematical difficulties and sets activities for them.